nutanix/terraform-provider-nutanix/README.md

 > For the 1.4.0 & 1.4.1 release of the provider it will have N-2 compatibility with the Prism Central APIs.
 This release was tested against Prism Central versions pc2022.1 pc.2021.9.0.4 and pc.2021.8.0.1.

+### Foundation
+> For the 1.4.2 release of the provider it will have N-1 compatibility with the Foundation.
+This release was tested against Foundation versions v5.2 and v5.1.1

 ## Example Usage